WikiSleuth/WikiSleuth/readme.md

 You should now have pushed your stable changes safely to master!
 Side note, don't be afraid of merge conflicts.
 They can seem bad at first but once you fix one they are not that bad. <br>

 Let me know if any of this is ambiguous, or feel free to add to it if you think something is wrong/not explained well. <br>

+Here is the link Jadrian sent out for more documentation: http://nvie.com/posts/a-successful-git-branching-model/